 1. Ad Revenue

-This is where it starts for most bloggers, and it’s the same with making money on YouTube.
+This is where it starts for most bloggers, and it’s the same with making money on blogs.
 Google places ads on your videos, and they keep 45% of the ad revenue.
-The more viewers or subscribers you have, the higher your chances are that someone will click on an ad.

 2. Affiliate Income

-Just like bloggers, YouTubers earn money through affiliate links by reviewing a product or service and promoting it to their audience.
-YouTubers receive a special link that tells a company which channel customers are coming from, and if a sale is made, the YouTuber will earn a percentage of that sale.
+YouTubers make money through affiliate links by reviewing a product or service and promoting it to their audience.
+YouTubers are given a unique affiliate link that tells the company where the sales are coming from so the YouTuber can get credit for any sales that are made through their link.

 The number of subscribers you’ll need to qualify for affiliate programs varies, but it’s safe to say that you’ll need at least several thousand.
 You’ll also make more money with a higher number of subscribers.

 Patreon has become a popular option for making money on YouTube once you have thousands of loyal viewers who want to help you keep your channel running.
 The average Patreon contributor gives $7, and Patreon keeps 5% of that as a commission.

 You will need loyal viewers to make money with a donation, and to get those true followers, you need to upload quality videos on a regular basis.